mveytsman/heroicons_elixir/README.md

 The components are provided by the  `Heroicons`  module.
 Each icon is a Phoenix Component you can use in your HEEx templates.

-By ddefault the outline style is used:
+By default the outline style is used:

 ```eex
 <Heroicons.Solid.cake />